Action Comedy Ride On Continues To Lead Chinas Box Office Chart - UrduPoint

 The film, starring kung fu actors Jackie Chan and Wu Jing, pays tribute to stunt actors for action movies, who often work in risky conditions.

-It generated nearly 7.72 million Yuan (about 1.13 million U.S. Dollars) on the seventh day of screening, raising its total box office revenue to 114 million yuan.
+It generated over 17.69 million Yuan (about 2.58 million U.S. Dollars) on the ninth day of screening, raising its total box office revenue to 142 million yuan.